stvliu/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                ThingsBoard web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
                See feature <a href="/docs/user-guide/white-labeling/" target ="blank">documentation</a> for more details.
-ThingsBoard Cloud extends white-labeling feature with ability to configure own domain name easily.
+GridLinks云服务 extends white-labeling feature with ability to configure own domain name easily.
 But currently it is not possible to connect third-party SMTP servers, notifications will be sent from our system.
 We plan to add this ability in future releases.
                See <a href="/products/paas/domains/" target ="blank">managing domain</a> for more details.
                 </p>
             </div>